junxincai/DBGE/README.md

 This repository provides a reference implementation of the paper:

-> DBGE: Employee Turnover Prediction based on Dynamic Bipartite Graph Embedding.
-Xinjun Cai, Jiaxing Shang, Feiyi Liu, Ziwei Jin, Baohua Qiang, & Wu
+> X. Cai et al., "DBGE: Employee Turnover Prediction Based on Dynamic Bipartite Graph Embedding," in IEEE Access, vol. 8, pp. 10390-10402, 2020.
-Xie

 which was published in the journal of IEEE Access.